top of page

 Description - Not content with awaiting the next enemy invasion of Tennessee, the Federal army under General Grant is advancing to Purdy along three roads.
 Once the Union divisions are united at that place, the combined army is to march to Corinth.
 At the same time, the Confederate army under Van Dorn is moving north from Corinth for an attack upon the Federal garrisons in West Tennessee.
 Both armies are on a collision path at the small town of Purdy, Tennessee.

 Analysis - This matchup of relatively even forces is interesting.
 The Confederates start with a victory status meaning the Yanks are forced to attack Purdy if they hope to achieve a victory.
 This one sets up as a converging battle on the small town of Purdy where the limited number of roads will force the action on just a few lines.
-It could be a Union slaughter unless your opponent is methodical and uses their artillery to wear you down over the 78 turns.

 11.png